Ronaldo Souza: Early career

-Souza made his mixed martial arts debut on September 9, 2003, at Jungle Fights inaugural event where he lost to Jorge "Macaco" Patino by KO at 3:13 into the first round.
+Souza made his mixed martial arts debut on 9 September 2003, at Jungle Fights inaugural event where he lost to Jorge "Macaco" Patino by KO at 3:13 into the first round.
 He returned to mixed martial arts eight months later at Jungle Fight 2 securing a submission win over Victor Babkir under a minute into the first round.
 His next fight was in April 2006 at Jungle Fight 6 where he got his second win, defeating Alexander Shlemenko by an arm triangle choke submission.
 He went on to fight twice before the end of 2006, winning both fights by submission during the first round.

 In 2006, Souza fought and drew with UFC Hall of Famer Randy Couture in a grappling contest.
 After the match Souza was invited by Couture to train at his gym.
 Souza accepted and started training at Xtreme Couture in Las Vegas.
-Souza's first fight of 2007 was on May 19 with him scoring a submission win due to strikes over veteran Bill Vucick at Gracie Fighting Championships: Evolution.
-He would next fight twice within a two-week period on September 29 and October 13, scoring two submission wins both within the first round.
+Souza's first fight of 2007 was on 19 May with him scoring a submission win due to strikes over veteran Bill Vucick at Gracie Fighting Championships: Evolution.
+He would next fight twice within a two-week period on 29 September and 13 October, scoring two submission wins both within the first round.